PlaidWeb/publ-site/content/manual/Entry file format.md

 * <span id="entry-type"></span>**`Entry-Type`**: An arbitrary string which you can use to define an entry type

-    This exists purely so that you can differentiate entry types however you want; with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content (to show up in a fixed navigation sidebar or the like).
+    This allows you to differentiate entry types however you want; with this you can, for example, set up something similar to what WordPress and Tumblr call "page"-type content, or use this to manage entries within a navigation sidebar or a linkroll or the like.

-    Note that this is intended for affecting the layout/structure of the site, and if you set more than one, only one of them will be used (and which one is undefined).
+    Note that this is intended for affecting the layout/structure of the site, and each entry only has a single type.
+If you set more than one, only one of them will be used (and which one is undefined).
 In the future there will be a [content tagging system](https://github.com/fluffy-critter/Publ/issues/22) which will allow
     for filtering entries based on content tags.